archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions, some of them are **crucial**...

 ## Changelog
+- Bug fixed in _SaveList function (wrong variable name).
+- No need to symlink yt-dlp to youtube-dl anymore except if you're used to, at the command line.
-- Added prompt when mpv holds the temporary list.
+- Added prompt when mpv owns the temporary list.
-- Bug fixed in function _CreateAddPlaylist when typing 'D' in submenu.
+- Bug fixed in _CreateAddPlaylist function when typing 'D' in submenu.
-- Bug fixed in function _ChooseDownloadAudio using yt-dlp option:
+- Bug fixed in _ChooseDownloadAudio function using yt-dlp option:
 ```
 --compat-options filename-sanitization
 ```